 The Who, Where, When, What, and Why?

-An introduction to Utilidork and me
+An introduction to Utilidorks, The Disney Park Bench, and me (the founder)

 Who am I?

 My name is Justin.
-I am a former Walt Disney World cast member, and lifelong fan of the Disney Parks beginning with my exposure to a VHS recording my family had of Disneyland’s 30th Anniversary Celebration, and multiple trips to Walt Disney World in Florida.
+I am a former Walt Disney World cast member, and lifelong fan of the Disney Parks beginning with my exposure to a VHS recording my family had of Disneyland’s 30th Anniversary Celebration, and continuing through multiple trips to Walt Disney World in Florida.

 Where and When?